 This winter’s forecast: plenty of snow, and even more travelers fleeing it.
 That’s the message, at least, from Travel + Leisure readers.

-In other top 20 cities, winter just means having the city to yourself.
+Sometimes, winter just means having the city to yourself.
 You’ll find shorter lines at theme parks in Orlando and San Diego, and you’ll have an easier time getting tables at hot restaurants in San Francisco and Los Angeles.

 “I’m not looking for 90-degree beach weather,” says publicist Sue Jean Chun, who regularly goes to New Orleans during winter—though not for Mardi Gras.
 “I just want a city where food and music are the focus.”

 The Connecticut resident also enjoys another simple winter pleasure in the Crescent City: “being able to walk out the door in jeans and a light sweater,” she says, “rather than a puffy jacket and beat-up boots.”